faster24/Trex/README.md

 # Trex
-Trex is created for the educational purpose of explaining how React works behind the scenes.
+Trex is created for the educational purpose of understanding how React works behind the scenes.

 # Features